JakobEngel/dso/README.md

 the given calibration in the calibration file uses the latter convention, and thus applies the -0.5 correction.
 Note that this also is taken into account when creating the scale-pyramid (see `globalCalib.cpp`).

+It seems that Kalibr and OpenCV have the same internal representation as DSO, thus you should add an +0.5 offset to the calibration results from those, to cancel out the -0.5 correction that DSO does when loading the calibration files.
+See also [this discussion](https://github.com/ethz-asl/kalibr/issues/115) in the Kalibr issue tracker.

 **Rectification modes:**
  For image rectification, DSO either supports rectification to a user-defined pinhole model (`fx fy cx cy 0`),